OHC Certification and Training

 For a full review of the course curriculum and domains tested, visit the OHC Course Curriculum section.

-The courses listed on this website are CAOHC-approved.
-On completion of the course, you are eligible for OHC certification.
-To complete the certification process, your CD submits your application and fee to CAOHC.
+Courses listed on this website are CAOHC-approved.
+Upon completion of the course, you are eligible for OHC certification.
+To complete the certification process, your Course Director (CD) submits your application and fee to CAOHC.
 For more information on certification, click here.
 To read the OHC Course Curriculum click here.